-- has 10 days of more continuous absence from school without an explanation, or has been taken out of school by his/her parents and are being educated outside the school system e.g. home education; has ceased to attend TGS and no longer live within reasonable distance of TGS, or has left school suddenly and the destination is unknown or has not taken up an allocated school place as expected; - has been certified by a doctor as unlikely to be in a fit state of health to attend TGS before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend our school after ceasing to be of compulsory school age; - is in custody for a period of more than four months due to a final court order and TGS does not reasonably believe he/she will be returning at the end of the period or, has been permanently excluded.
+• has 10 days of more continuous absence from school without an explanation, or has been taken out of school by his/her parents and are being educated outside the school system e.g. home education; has ceased to attend TGS

+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Page 18 of 33 and no longer live within reasonable distance of TGS, or has left school suddenly and the destination is unknown or has not taken up an allocated school place as expected;

+- has been certified by a doctor as unlikely to be in a fit state of health to attend TGS before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend our school after ceasing to be of compulsory school age; - is in custody for a period of more than four months due to a final court order and TGS does not reasonably believe he/she will be returning at the end of the period or, has been permanently excluded.